Factor xiii (Injection)

 How to Use This Medicine

-- This medicine is usually given every 28 days (4 weeks), depending on your recent blood test results.
+- This medicine is usually given about once a month, depending on your recent blood test results.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how factor XIII works.
 Tell your doctor if you are also using factor VIIa.

 - Tell your doctor if you are pregnant or breastfeeding, or if you have heart disease or a history of stroke or blood clots.